JuniorJEECE/DokuWiki-template/README.md

 git clone URL
 ```

 Then go to your admin panel to change the template used.
+It is recommanded to enable CSS and Javascript compressing.

 ### For development ###